UWCS/apollo/docs.md

 * The current production database engine is PostgreSQL.
   You may wish to use another database engine such as MySQL or SQLite for local testing.

+* To create a DB migration:
+  1. Create model in `/models`
+  2. Import in `/models/__init__.py`
+  3. Run `alembic revision --autogenerate -m "<change description>"`
+  4. Check the newly created upgrade and downgrade is correct
+  5. Upgrade your database with `alembic upgrade head`